Background pattern

 Spain

-The instructions for the proper use of levetiracetam are provided in section 3.
+Instructions for the correct use of levetiracetam are provided in section 3.

-One vial of Levetiracetam concentrate contains 500 mg of levetiracetam (5 ml of 100 mg/ml concentrate).
-See Table 1 for the recommended preparation and administration of levetiracetam concentrate to achieve the total daily dose of 500 mg, 1,000 mg, 2,000 mg, or 3,000 mg divided into two doses.
+A vial of Levetiracetam concentrate contains 500 mg of levetiracetam (5 ml of 100 mg/ml concentrate).
+See Table 1 for the recommended preparation and administration of levetiracetam concentrate to achieve the total daily dose of 500 mg, 1,000 mg, 2,000 mg or 3,000 mg divided into two doses.

 Table 1.
 Preparation and administration of Levetiracetam Kern Pharma concentrate